 by Emily Goebel, MD FRCPC

 Endocervical adenocarcinoma is a type of cervical cancer.
-It develops in the cervix from the glandular cells normally found in the endocervical canal.
+It develops from glandular cells normally found in a part of the cervix called the endocervical canal.
 Most tumours develop from a non-invasive type of cancer called endocervical adenocarcinoma in situ (AIS).
-Both endocervical adenocarcinoma and AIS are frequently caused by a virus called human papillomavirus (HPV).

 The diagnosis of endocervical adenocarcinoma is usually made after some cells are removed from the cervix during a Pap test.
 The diagnosis can also be made after a larger sample of tissue is removed in a biopsy or resection.
 After the initial diagnosis is made, most patients are offered surgery to remove the entire tumour.

 Cells infected with high-risk types of HPV typically produce large amounts of a protein called p16.
 Pathologists can see this protein inside cells by performing a test called immunohistochemistry.
-The tumour cells in endocervical adenocarcinoma are typically positive for p16.
-This test will confirm the diagnosis of endocervical adenocarcinoma and rule out other conditions that can look like endocervical adenocarcinoma under the microscope.
+When immunohistochemistry is performed, most endocervical adenocarcinomas are positive for p16.
+As a result, this test is used to confirm the diagnosis of endocervical adenocarcinoma and rule out other conditions that can look like endocervical adenocarcinoma under the microscope.

-Pathologists divide endocervical adenocarcinoma into three levels depending on how much of the tumour is making glands similar to those normally found in the cervix.
-The three levels are called well-differentiated, moderately differentiated, and poorly differentiated.
-The differentiation of the tumour is important because less differentiated tumours (for example, poorly differentiated) tend to grow faster and are more likely to spread to other parts of the body.
+Pathologists divide endocervical adenocarcinoma into three levels or grades based on how much of the tumour is making glands similar to those normally found in the cervix.
+The three levels are called well differentiated, moderately differentiated, and poorly differentiated.
+The differentiation of the tumour is important because less differentiated tumours (for example, those that are poorly differentiated) tend to grow faster and are more likely to spread to other parts of the body.

 The tumour is measured in three dimensions – length, width, and depth of invasion.
 These measurements are important because they are used to determine the pathologic tumour stage (see Pathologic stage below).

-All endocervical adenocarcinomas start in the cervix however larger tumours can grow to involve nearby organs such as the endometrium, vagina, bladder, or rectum.
+All endocervical adenocarcinomas start in the cervix however larger tumours can grow to involve nearby organs such as the endometrium, vagina, bladder, or rectum or supporting tissues such as the parametrium.
 Pathologists use the term tumour extension to describe how far the cancer cells have travelled from their starting point in the cervix into surrounding organs and tissues.
+Tumour extension into other organs or the parametrium around the cervix is important because it is associated with a worse prognosis and is used to determine the tumour stage.

 The size of stromal invasion is not the same as the tumour size because the tumour size also includes any AIS that may be above the area of invasion.
 For that reason, the size of the tumour may be larger than the size of the stromal invasion.

-The amount of stromal invasion is important because it is used to determine the tumour stage (see Pathologic stage below).
+The amount of stromal invasion is important because it is used to determine the pathologic tumour stage (pT).
 In general, less stromal invasion is associated with a better prognosis while more invasion is associated with a worse prognosis.

 Lymph nodes examined are usually divided into those found in the pelvis and those found around a large blood vessel in the abdomen called the aorta.
 The lymph nodes found around the aorta are called para-aortic.
 Lymph nodes on the same side as the tumour are called ipsilateral while those on the opposite side of the tumour are called contralateral.